venkatesh7975/gitRepos/README.md

 ## Components

-This project consists of the following components:
+This project consists of the following components:git remote add origin https://github.com/venkatesh7975/gitRepos.git

 - **App Component**: The root component of the application.
 It contains the main layout and logic for fetching user data and repositories.